Johnathan Motley: Dallas Mavericks (2017–2018)

 After going undrafted in 2017 NBA draft, Motley signed a two-way contract with the Dallas Mavericks.
 He became the first player in franchise history to sign such a deal.
 As a result, he got to split his time playing between the Mavericks and their G League affiliate, the Texas Legends.
 After recovering from a previous injury he had, Motley would make his official NBA debut on December 14, 2017, recording 4 points in two minutes under a 112–97 loss to the defending champion Golden State Warriors.
 On April 4, 2018, he scored a career high 26 points in a 106–113 loss to the Detroit Pistons.

 Los Angeles Clippers (2018–2020)

 On July 23, 2018, Motley, along with the draft rights to Renaldas Seibutis, was traded to the Los Angeles Clippers in exchange for the draft rights to Maarty Leunen and cash considerations.
 He would be the league's first ever two-way contract to be traded to another team.
 Motley would become an unrestricted free agent on June 28, 2019 but the Clippers eventually re-signed him on July 25, 2019.

 On November 30, 2020, Motley signed a training camp deal with the Phoenix Suns, but was waived on December 19.

 Incheon ET Land Elephants (2021)

-On February 28, 2021, Motley signed with Incheon ET Land Elephants of the Korean Basketball League where he averaged 20.7 points, 8.9 rebounds, 3.3 assists and 1.4 blocks.
+On February 10, 2021, Motley signed with the Incheon ET Land Elephants of the Korean Basketball League (KBL), where he averaged 20.7 points, 8.9 rebounds, 3.3 assists and 1.4 blocks.